rixo/zorax/docs/plug.md

   //
   // - in the order they are called
   //
+  // - the 1st argument is the target obj (expected to be mutated by the hook)
+  //
-  // - t is the target (can be test context, proxy or harness)
+  // - t is the test context (can be test context, proxy or harness)
   // - z is the proxy (can be proxy or harness)
   // - h is the root harness (can be the same as t and/or z)
   //